vincoss/glut/src/GlutDev/Readme.txt

-cli colour code totals like a dasbhoard header box height need to be set. see pi-hole for page width and box height settings fails if runId provided from config file. database error
+cli colour code totals like a dasbhoard header box height need to be set. see pi-hole for page width and box height settings fails if runId provided from config file. database error clean css and java scripts not used
+GlutSvrWeb_Blazor clean the files GlutWebAdminLteTemplate remove the project or move into Core samples

 # Nice to have
 Request timeout not implemented